 - Explore ways to further incorporate Inuit Qaujimajatuqangit (IQ) in FAIA practices.
 Align practices with policy to improve communication, trust in the system, and the ability of Inuit community members to gain access to justice when family violence occurs.

-- Provide a Justice of the Peace in each regional time zone.
+- Reduce delays in granting Emergency Protection Orders (EPOs) by providing a Justice of the Peace in each regional time zone.

-- Inform community members about the overall process to apply for CIOs and EPOs - specifically the role of the Justice of the Peace, and timelines, when applying for an Order.
+- Inform community members about the overall process to apply for Community Intervention Orders (CIOs) and EPOs when applying for a CIO, specifically the role of the Justice of the Peace, and timelines.

-- Invest in a new Community Justice Outreach Worker (CJOW) position dedicated exclusively to FAIA training in Nunavut to educate elders, traditional counsellors and other community members about the options available under FAIA and other legal options.
+- Invest in a new Community Justice Outreach Worker (CJOW) position dedicated exclusively to FAIA training in Nunavut to educate Elders, traditional counsellors and other community members about the options available under FAIA, in addition to other legal options.

 - Provide more training for CJOWs who can assist people to apply for Community Intervention Orders to improve couple relationships, aligning with the Inuit Societal Values of keeping the family together and restoring harmony and balance (aajiiqatiglingniq).

 - Improve neutrality for applicants and respondents in filing EPOs by providing separate representation and guidance during the EPO process.